Nose Twitching: What You Need to Know

 Preventive Measures

-To stop nose twitching, find and avoid things that might cause it.
+To reduce or stop nose twitching, find and avoid things that might cause it.
 Here are some tips to help prevent it:

 1. Identify Triggers